cmharlow/rialto-wiki/RIALTO-Ingest-Service-Configuration-(Dev-Env).md

 # Networking

 The security group governing access to the EC2 host running this service locks down SSH and HTTP to IP address blocks within the Stanford University VPN.
-To access the host via SSH or HTTP, do make sure you are running the VPN in "full tunnel" mode (rather than "split-tunnel mode").
+To access the host via SSH or HTTP, do make sure you are running the VPN in "full tunnel" mode (rather than "split-tunnel" mode).